xymtxwd/concept_drift_detection/README.md

 # Inference

 To test on your own image dataset, you need `inference_image.py`, and prepare data in batches.
 Each batch should be a folder in a certain format, please refer to https://pytorch.org/tutorials/beginner/data_loading_tutorial.html#afterword-torchvision.
 Then put the names of the folder in a .txt file, which should contain one image folder address per line.
 Change name in line 153.
 In line 143 (image encoder) 144(classifier) 145(image decoder), you need to change the model to fit the size of your own data.
 This also needs to be changed in line 407-409.
+For inference for structured data, please use `inference_structured.py`.

 # Scripts and usages